Franchise fraud: Franchise fraud in U.S. federal law

+Ponzi schemes

+Similar to a pyramid scheme, a Ponzi scheme involves paying existing investors in a nonexistent enterprise with the funds from new investors thus creating the illusion of a "profit".
+One of the key differences between a Ponzi scheme and a pyramid scheme is that in a Ponzi scheme, investors are paid using the money from future investors.
+While in a pyramid scheme, the original schemer recruits other investors to recruit others (and so on) where new recruits pay the person who recruited them for the right to participate or perhaps sell a certain product.

 Means of committing franchise fraud

 Franchisors that practice franchise fraud will attempt to pressure a franchisee leaving the franchise system to sign a non-disclosure agreement, confidentiality agreement or a gag order.
 The gag order allows franchise misrepresentation by preventing prospective new franchisees learning important details about the churning franchise.
 Unfortunately, the Federal Trade Commission Rule and the State Franchise Disclosure Documents that govern the sale of franchises appear to enable franchisors to withhold negative facts concerning the performance of the franchised business plan from new buyers of franchises and to disclaim that the franchisors have promised anything in the way of success and profits in the written disclosure document and the binding, and generally non-negotiated, franchise agreement.
 The sellers of franchised business plans, the franchisors, themselves, appear to have no obligation under current rules and regulations to disclose negative system UNIT performance statistics to new buyers of the franchised business plans who then unknowingly purchase franchises that have demonstrated low or no profitability and high failure rates of "founding" franchisees.

-Uniquely, franchisors, themselves, under the FTC Rule and the State Franchise Disclosure Documents appear not to have to disclose system UNIT Performance Statistics in their possession to new buyers, and new buyers of franchises must do their due diligence with current and ex-franchisees.
-Current and ex-franchisees of systems have no duty under the law to disclose information about their businesses to prospective franchisees.
+Under the FTC Rule and State Franchise Disclosure Documents, franchisors do not seem to be obligated to share system UNIT Performance Statistics with new buyers.
+Consequently, individuals interested in purchasing a franchise should diligently engage with both current and former franchisees to gain insights into the performance and operations of the franchise system.
+It is also important to recognize that, legally, current and ex-franchisees are not required to provide details about their businesses to potential franchisees.

 In the 2007 Franchise Rule, in the Federal Register from pages 15505 to 15506, comments from former franchisees were listed concerning confidentiality agreements: